Chenghao-Tan/Boat-Obstacle-Avoidance/README.md

 # Boat-Obstacle-Avoidance
+**For the model, you can now generate a dataset from a set of photos taken from the on-boat camera's perspective to improve the model's performance in specific areas.
+See [DDRNet](https://github.com/Chenghao-Tan/DDRNet#use-sam-optional)->Use SAM.**

 ## Description
 This repository contains scripts that allow you to use the Luxonis OAK-D series camera as a visual obstacle avoidance sensor for ArduPilot boats.
 It also provides precompiled AI models for water segmentation required by the scripts.
-For now, you will need a companion computer like Raspberry Pi.
+You will need a companion computer like Raspberry Pi.

 ## Prepare